 - 1. Shut off all other gas fired appliances. - 2.
 Start the furnace and run it for at least 3 minutes. - 3.
 Measure the time (in seconds) required for the gas meter to complete one revolution. - 4.
-Convert the time per revolution to cubic feet of gas per hour using Table 8 (page 33). - 5.
+Convert the time per revolution to cubic feet of gas per hour using Table 8, (page 35). - 5.
 Multiply the gas flow rate in cubic ft per hr by the heating value of the gas in Btu per cubic ft to obtain the input rate in Btuh.
-See example. - 6.
-The manifold pressure must be set to the appropriate value for each installation by a qualified installer, service agency or the gas supplier.
+See example above.